-The promotion of literacy at home has long term benefits for the whole family.
-Reading together not only has developmental benefits, but it also increases the caregiver-child bond, creating healthier relationships and a more solid sense of security and empathy long-term.
+The promotion of literacy at home has long-term benefits for the whole family.
+Reading together not only has developmental benefits, but it also increases the parent and caregiver-child bond, creating healthier relationships and a more solid sense of security and empathy long-term.

 - Create or continue a read-aloud routine.
 Read together at the same time each day from your child’s infancy through their school-age years.
 Be sure to select a comfy spot to make read-aloud time an anticipated part of your family’s day.

 - Make books accessible to your kids.
 They will understand the value of books if you encourage them to have a special place for them.

 - Be a reader!
 Modeling is key for children to build good reading habits.
 Show them how much you value books and reading.

 - It is important to provide a choice and have some easy reads and some books your children can grow into.